European shares climb after Wall Street bounce, caution prevails

 Threats lurked still, though, with a U.S. government shutdown continuing.

-The most notable mover in illiquid trading was UK inkjet printer technology maker Xaar (XAR.L), whose shares fell 15.8 percent to the bottom of the small-cap index .FTSC after a profit warning.
+The most notable mover in illiquid trading was UK inkjet printer technology maker Xaar, whose shares fell 15.8 percent to the bottom of the small-cap index after a profit warning.

 Reporting by Helen Reid; Editing by Catherine Evans